Northern Lines Railway: Traffic

 As of 2021 traffic from approximately 20 customers consists mainly of aggregates, building products, chemicals, coal, food products, grain, lumber, manufactured goods, paper, propane, scrap, steel and stone.
 According to the railroad it handles approximately 10,500 carloads per year.

 The railroad is owned by Anacostia and Pacific Company, Inc and has its local headquarters in the old Great Northern depot at the rail yard in central St. Cloud.

 Abandoned Trackage

-Until the rail was removed in 2018, the East St. Cloud branch extended from the connection with BNSF in east St. Cloud, crossed U.S. Route 10, and terminated at the former Quebecor World printing plant in east St. Cloud, approximately 2 mi.
+Until the rail was removed in 2018, the East St. Cloud branch extended from the connection with BNSF in east St. Cloud, crossed U.S. Route 10, and terminated at the former Quebecor World printing plant in Sauk Rapids, approximately 2 mi.

 Until 2012 the Cold Spring/Rockville branch extended southwestward from its connection in Waite Park, passed through Rockville and terminated just west of Cold Spring, approximately 16 mi.
 However, in 2011 Northern Lines applied to discontinue 7 mi of service between Rockville and Cold Spring and in early 2012 track owner BNSF received permission to abandon the westernmost 3 mi of track and convert an additional 4 mi between Cold Spring and Rockville to industry track.
 Track was removed in Cold Spring and the last train, loaded with ties, left Cold Spring on August 22, 2012.